 Smart Indexing – Smart Indexing aka Tactical Weighting is the practice of investing in equal weighted sectors or styles.
 In bull markets, one sector can grow to an outsized percentage, such as during the dot com bubble or the financial bubble.
 When the market corrected, people lost a lot of money.
 But if they practiced Smart Indexing, by constantly staying disciplined with equal weightings in the sectors, they would have outperformed.

 It’s really amazing how many free resources we have at our fingertips thanks to technology and the internet.
 Managing our own money has never been easier.
 The business model of leveraging the internet to gather assets under management makes a lot of sense due to scalability.
-The key for Personal Capital is hiring enough financially savvy financial advisors to make a solid enough impression on the average mass affluent customer.
+The key for Personal Capital is hiring enough financially savvy financial advisors and continuously innovating their technology platform.

-I hope after spending two years as a user of Personal Capital, highlighting various ways in which I use Personal Capital’s tools to create more wealth, and sitting down with senior management for a couple hours I’ve provided the most comprehensive Personal Capital review online.
+I hope after spending three years as a user of Personal Capital, highlighting various ways in which I use Personal Capital’s tools to create more wealth, and sitting down with senior management for a couple hours I’ve provided the most comprehensive Personal Capital review online.
 There’s no other personal finance blogger who has the experience and insights to be able to write as thorough a review.

 If you’re looking for a great way to track your net worth, analyze your portfolio fees, manage your cash flow, and get a handle on your finances, I recommend signing up for Personal Capital and linking your accounts.
 It’s free and is empowering people to take control of their wealth.
 May 2015 be the year that you super charge your net worth and gain a little more financial freedom!